getcarina/getcarina.com/_posts/2016-03-18 Weekly-News.md

 authorIsRacker: true
 ---

 Follow the rainbow to the pot of gold and check out the St. Patrick's Day edition of Carina: Operational Maturity!
 To start it off, one of the Rackspace product teams decided to use Carina to run a high dependency tool, ChatOps.
-We also have a few tutorials that lead you down the path towards a backed up and secure system.
+We also have a few tutorials that lead you down the path toward a backed up and secure system.

 ### User story: Moving ChatOps into Carina